rome/tools/website/src/_includes/docs/linter.md

 Safe fixes are guaranteed to not change the semantics of your code, and can be applied without explicit review.

-Suggested fixes may change the semantics of your program, and it's, therefore,
+Suggested fixes may change the semantics of your program, and it's, therefore, advised to manually review the changes.